 If you're in the mood for some classic pub food and a brew, head to this Midtown spot.
 Kids aren't left out either: McHale's offers a children's menu with classics such as chicken fingers and grilled cheese, or options that challenge their palates such as shepherd's pie and fish and chips.

 RELATED: NYC Visitors Guide for Families: Destinations, Sights, and Must-Know Info

 The kid-friendly fare at Melt Shop makes for a yummy shopping break.
 Photo by estephniknam via Instagram.

 135 West 50th Street, between Sixth and Seventh Avenue

 877 Eighth Avenue, between 52nd and 53rd Streets

 What's more kid-friendly than an oozing, melting, grilled-cheese sandwich?
 This mini-chain has a pair of Midtown outposts, and the fast-casual atmosphere makes for a quick bite to prevent a hangry meltdown—kids will like it too.
 Side dishes include a variety of tater tots, and you can wash it all down with a milkshake.
 The best part, though?
 The price point matches the casual food, a rarity in Midtown.

 Rock Center Cafe

 If you're looking for something more grown-up but still family-friendly, try Rock Center Cafe, a stylish but casual restaurant serving contemporary American cuisine.
-Its children's menu includes favorites like chicken tenders and pasta.
-The best part of Rock Center Cafe is the view—it borders the ice skating rink, which will help keep little folks entertained while you eat.
+Its children's menu includes favorites such as chicken tenders and pasta.
+The best part of Rock Center Cafe is the view: It borders the ice skating rink, which keeps little folks entertained while you eat.
 It's also home to a number of seasonal events, including a special Santa brunch that must be reserved ahead of time.